Business and Community Event Sponsorship

 • The resumes/portfolios of individuals assisting in this event (upload)

-• Event goals & purpose (include any info on how your event is anticipated to increase safety, sense of safety, and/or positive community perceptions among the Lake Street community; or how this event is anticipated to impact trauma healing, resilience, and/or community building)
+• Any info on how your event is anticipated to increase safety, sense of safety, and/or positive community perceptions among the Lake Street community, or how this event is anticipated to impact trauma healing, resilience, and/or community building

 • Location/address(es) where the event will take place, if available.*